lotto-i/lotto-i.github.io/whitepaper-en.md

 ---

 > **Since Feb 8, 2025**
-> **LOTTOi is the world’s first lottery information platform to implement a public verification system integrated with external global platforms (Google & GitHub).**
+> **LOTTOi is the world’s first to design and operate a public verification system integrated with external global platforms (Google, GitHub, etc.).**

 ---